appinha/advent_of_code-framework/README.md

 This framework was developed to automate repetitive tasks when solving 🌟 Advent of Code 🎄 puzzles, such as:
 - creating the necessary files for solving the puzzles of a given day;
+- downloading the personal input;
 - reading and formatting the input text;
 - running the solving code for a given day, both for one's personal input and testing inputs;
 - testing of multiple different inputs.

-Future improvements include: automating the downloading of the personal input and opening of the webpage of a given day puzzle.
+Future improvements include: opening of the webpage of a given day puzzle.

 ## 🛠️ Usage